PhotoPay/ppcloud-ios/README.md

     	[[self billsTable] reloadRowsAtIndexPaths:indexPaths withRowAnimation:UITableViewRowAnimationAutomatic];
     	[[self billsTable] endUpdates];
 	}

+	- (void)tableViewDataSource:(PPTableViewDataSource*)dataSource
+          	  didInsertSections:(NSIndexSet *)sections {
+    	[[self billsTable] beginUpdates];
+    	[[self billsTable] insertSections:sections withRowAnimation:UITableViewRowAnimationAutomatic];
+    	[[self billsTable] endUpdates];
+	}

+	- (void)tableViewDataSource:(PPTableViewDataSource*)dataSource
+          	  didDeleteSections:(NSIndexSet *)sections {
+    	[[self billsTable] beginUpdates];
+    	[[self billsTable] deleteSections:sections withRowAnimation:UITableViewRowAnimationAutomatic];
+    	[[self billsTable] endUpdates];
+	}

+	- (void)tableViewDataSource:(PPTableViewDataSource*)dataSource
+          	  didReloadSections:(NSIndexSet *)sections {
+    	[[self billsTable] beginUpdates];
+    	[[self billsTable] reloadSections:sections withRowAnimation:UITableViewRowAnimationAutomatic];
+    	[[self billsTable] endUpdates];
+	}

 ### 6. Preparing Home view for appearing on screen

 Before presented to the user, Home view must specify which type of documents should be presented in UITable View.
-Example implementation of viewWillAppear: method is as follows:
+Example implementation of viewWillAppear: method is as follows.
+We also give implementation of viewWillDissapear: method which reverses the actions:

 	- (void)viewWillAppear:(BOOL)animated {
     	[super viewWillAppear:animated];

+    	[self setupTableData];

+    	// To clear any selection in the table view before it’s displayed [[self billsTable] deselectRowAtIndexPath:[[self billsTable] indexPathForSelectedRow] animated:YES];
+	}

+	- (void)viewWillDisappear:(BOOL)animated {
+    	[super viewWillDisappear:animated];

+    	[self teardownTableData];
+	}

+	- (void)setupTableData {
     	// this view controller will receive all news about the upload status [[PPPhotoPayCloudService sharedService] setUploadDelegate:self];

-    	// To clear any selection in the table view before it’s displayed [[self billsTable] deselectRowAtIndexPath:[[self billsTable] indexPathForSelectedRow] animated:YES];
+    	// this view controller will also receive document fetch events [[PPPhotoPayCloudService sharedService] setDocumentsFetchDelegate:self];

+    	// set the delegate for data source object [self.documentsDataSource setDelegate:self];

     	// request all local documents and remote unconfirmed to be seen inside table view [[PPPhotoPayCloudService sharedService] requestDocuments:PPDocumentStateLocal | PPDocumentStateRemoteUnconfirmed
-                                                	pollInterval:5.0f];
+                                                pollInterval:1.0f];
 	}

+	- (void)teardownTableData {
+    	// this view controller will stop receiving all news about the upload status [[PPPhotoPayCloudService sharedService] setUploadDelegate:nil];

+    	// reset the delegate for data source object [self.documentsDataSource setDelegate:nil];
+	}

-In this method, it's also specified that Home view controller is the delegate for upload progress.
+In ´setupTableData´ method, it's also specified that Home view controller is the delegate for upload progress.
 For this usage, it should implement PPDocumentUploadDelegate protocol.
 This protocol has all methods optional, but typically, for providing progress for uploads, it's enough to implement just the following:

 	- (void)localDocument:(PPLocalDocument *)localDocument
 		didUpdateProgressWithBytesWritten:(long long)totalBytesWritten